 Students will enjoy the show, learn about opera, and create a souvenir craft to take home.
-They will also tour Burritt's historic park to see a variety of 1800s houses that might look like the Three Bears' House.
 Plan to stay and picnic on the lawn.
 (Reservations required. \$10 per person, plus tax)

-Pre K - Lower Elementary
+Pre K- Lower Elementary

 Program presentations will be adjusted based on grade level.